yiisoft/yii2/docs/guide/start-installation.md

 Other Installation Options <a name="other-installation-options"></a>
 --------------------------

-The above installation instructions show how to install Yii, which also creates a basic Web application that works out of box.
+The above installation instructions show how to install Yii, which also creates a basic Web application that works out of the box.
 This approach is a good starting point for small projects, or for when you just start learning Yii.

 But there are other installation options available: